P-p-H-d/mlib/README.md

 It returns the pointer to the new 'in-progress' data buffer of the snapshot (which is not yet published but will be pusblished for the next call of name\_write).
-This functions is thread-safe and performs atomic operation on the snapshot.
+This function is thread-safe and performs atomic operation on the snapshot.

 ##### type *name\_read(snapshot\_t snap)